ErwinM/acts_as_tenant/README.md

       acts_as_tenant(:account)
     end

-Acts_As_Tenant requires each scoped model to have a column in its db schema identifying its tenant.
+Acts_As_Tenant requires each scoped model to have a column in its schema linking it to a tenant.
 Adding acts_as_tenant to your model declaration will scope that model to the current tenant **if a current tenant has been set**.
   Acts_As_Tenant.current_tenant = Account.find(3)

   # New objects are scoped to the current tenant